 The majority of government funding and taxpayer-backed agriculture programs support intensive livestock and poultry production or the production of grains to feed these animals.
-If we instead supported the production of food that feeds people, farmers could afford to escape industrial agriculture's treadmill and profitably grow food for their communities.
+If we shifted support toward the production of food that feeds people, farmers could afford to escape industrial agriculture's treadmill and profitably grow food for their communities.